Nimtso/todos/README.md

   - Response:  The number of deleted Documents.
   - Status Code: 200

+## Swagger
+  - Add Swagger to the routes

 ##  Validation:
   - Schema validation for your route.
 Use the module joi